 Operations and Capital Expenditures.
-Annual total production capacity for Gruma USA is estimated at 1.9 million metric tons as of December 31, 2020, with an average utilization of 83% in 2020.
-The average size of our plants as of December 31, 2020 was approximately 12,996 square meters (about 139,887 square feet).
+Annual total production capacity for Gruma USA is estimated at 1.9 million metric tons as of December 31, 2021, with an average utilization of 84% in 2021.
+The average size of our plants as of December 31, 2021 was approximately 12,996 square meters (about 139,887 square feet).

-Capital expenditures for the past three years were U.S.\$198 million and were primarily used for capacity expansions and general manufacturing and technology upgrades.
-During this period, we continued with the expansion of a tortilla plant in Dallas, Texas, production capacity was increased in the tortilla plant in Lakeland, Florida, and improvements were made to the wastewater treatment system in the corn flour plants, amongst other projects.
+Capital expenditures for the past three years were U.S.\$281 million and were primarily used for building purchases, construction of a new plant, capacity expansions, and general manufacturing and technology upgrades.
+During this period, we acquired the Olympic plant building, continued with the construction of the new plant in Indianapolis, Indiana and, with the expansion of the Dallas plant, the reopening of the Omaha plant, as well as the new production lines for the Panorama, Rancho and Lakeland plants.
+In addition, six flour silos were added to the Plainview plant, land expansion for the Madera plant, as well as continued improvements were made to the wastewater treatment system in the corn flour plants, amongst other projects.

-Gruma USA's projected capital expenditures for 2021 are expected to be approximately U.S.\$185 million, mainly for the construction of a new tortilla plant in Indianapolis, Indiana, for production capacity expansions and to continue increasing the capacity of the tortilla plant in Dallas, and also various manufacturing and technology upgrades.
+Gruma USA's projected capital expenditures for 2022 are expected to be approximately U.S.\$196 million, mainly to continue with the construction of a new tortilla plant in Indianapolis, Indiana; capacity expansions; to continue increasing the capacity of the tortilla plants in Dallas, Lakeland and Panorama; for the purchase of land for the corn flour plant in Madera, California; and for capacity expansions in the Edinburg and Plainview corn flour plants, in addition to various manufacturing and technology upgrades.

 Mission Foods has 20 tortilla and other related products plants throughout the United States.
 Mission Foods is committed to offering the best quality products to its customers through the implementation of the American Institute of Baking ("AIB") food safety standards, and Global Food Safety Initiative ("GFSI") recognized certification schemes such as Safe Quality Food ("SQF").
-Additionally, our plants are regularly evaluated by other third party organizations and customers.
+Additionally, our plants are regularly evaluated by other third-party organizations and customers.
 All of the Mission Foods manufacturing facilities have earned either a superior or excellent category rating from the AIB-GMP (Good Manufacturing Practice) audits.
 All of Mission Foods' United States plants have earned the SQF certification.